mooreApps22/iOS-Tip-Out-App/README.md

 ## This app was featured on the Apple App Store
 ### This app makes it easy for the closing bartender to create a Tip Out Report for the whole bar team.

+**Backstory**

+This is my first-ever project and Swift is the first computer language I learned.
+I taught myself to code during the COVID-19 lockdown.
+I was bartending in Los Angeles and all the bars were closed.
+I had a lot of free time so I decided to pick up a new skill.
+I fell in love with programming and decided to pursue it.
+Since then I've been coding non-stop.

 **Basics**